Investigative Skills in Science

 Experiment B

 Clorox is a type of bleach from The Clorox Company.
-Household bleaches are a part of everyday life and are in nearly every home, usually in more than one form.
-There are two main classes
+Household bleaches are a part of everyday life and

 of household bleach: chlorine bleaches and non-chlorine bleaches.
 All of these bleaches are in a class of chemicals known as oxidative agents, meaning that they cause a chemical reaction